 Cookies used by the College

-This is a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate use of those services and compile a report for us.
-Opt-out of Google Analytics cookies.
+Google Analytics is a web analytics service provided by Google, Inc. It sets a cookie in order to evaluate use of those services and compile a report for us.
+Opt-out of Google Analytics cookies

 |The Course Search on all college websites uses Session cookies.